 Begin by choosing portions of ham that you have the least fat in them, and trim any fat off (or you could leave it, but I never do).

-Once you’ve trimmed any chunky fat, pieces off of your cut of ham, chop that portion into bite-size pieces so that when you scoop your fork into the pie crust, you won’t require a knife to further cut up your meal.
+Once you’ve trimmed any chunky fat pieces off your cut of ham, chop that portion into bite-size pieces so that when you scoop your fork into the pie crust, you won’t require a knife to cut up your meal further.

 Set this aside and move on to the next step.

-Frozen veggies get combined with your gravy/sauce of choice.
+Frozen veggies get combined with your gravy/soup of choice.

-In this one, a condensed cheddar soup is the gravy of choice and it will turn out a bubbling potpie with fabulous taste, as it pairs well with the flavor of ham. (like cheddar cheese and ham sandwiches)!
+In this ham pot pie filling, a condensed cheddar soup is the gravy of choice, and it will turn out a bubbling potpie with fabulous taste, as it pairs well with the ham flavor. (like cheddar cheese and ham sandwiches)!

-In this step, you will want to make sure that you mix well to combine, as you do want your veggies all coated well, and then you will move on to the next step.
+In this step, you will want to make sure you mix well to combine, as you want your veggies all coated well, and then you will move on to the next step.

-Step 4: Last Part Of the Leftover Ham Pot Pie Recipe
+Step 4: Crust Prep For The Leftover Ham Pot Pie Recipe

-Now that you have all of this combined, you will transfer what you have in your mixing bowl into the pie crust.
+Now that you have combined all of this, you will transfer what you have in your mixing bowl into the pie crust.

-So, place your pie crust base into a deep pie dish, and poke a few holes (using your fork) in the bottom, just to make sure you don’t end up with a soggy crust.
+So, place your pie crust base into a deep pie dish, and poke a few holes (using your fork) in the bottom to ensure you don’t end up with a soggy crust.

 Next, place the content of your bowl into the base crust.

-Follow that with crimping the edges of the top crust to the bottom crust to seal.
+Follow that with crimping the edges of the top crust to the bottom to seal.

-Slit the top of the crust using a knife so that your potpie will vent when baking.
+Slit the top of the crust with a knife so your potpie will vent when baking.